 Only by Experiencing Painful Trials Can You Know the Loveliness of God

 Just how much do you love God today?
 And just how much do you know of all that God has done in you?
 These are the things you should learn.
-When God arrives on earth, all that He has done in man and allowed man to see are so that man will love Him and truly know Him.
-That man is able to suffer for God and has been able to come this far is, in one regard, because of the love of God, and in another regard, is because of God’s salvation; moreover, it is because of the work of judgment and chastisement that God has carried out in man.
-If you are without the judgment, chastisement, and trials of God, and if God has not made you suffer, then, to be honest, you do not truly love God.
-The greater God’s work in man, and the greater man’s suffering, the more it is able to show just how meaningful God’s work is, and the more that man’s heart is able to truly love God.
+When God arrives on earth, all that He has done in man and allowed man to see is so that man will love Him and truly know Him.
+That man is able to suffer for God and has been able to come this far is, in one regard, because of God’s love, and in another regard, because of God’s salvation; moreover, it is because of the judgment and the work of chastisement that God has carried out in man.
+If you are without the judgment, chastisement, and trials of God, and if God has not made you suffer, then, in all honesty you do not truly love God.
+The greater God’s work in man, and the greater man’s suffering, the more apparent it is just how meaningful God’s work is, and the more that man’s heart is able to truly love God.
 How do you learn how to love God?
-Without torment and refinement, without painful trials—and if, furthermore, all that God gave man were grace, love, and mercy—would you be able to attain the true love of God?
-On one hand, during God’s trials man comes to know his deficiencies, and sees that he is insignificant, contemptible, and lowly, that he has nothing, and is nothing; on the other hand, during His trials God creates different environments for man that make man more able to experience the loveliness of God.
-Although the pain is great, and sometimes insurmountable—and it even reaches the level of crushing grief—having experienced it, man sees how lovely is God’s work in him, and only upon this foundation is there born in man the true love of God.
-Today man sees that with the grace, love, and mercy of God alone, he is incapable of truly knowing himself, much less is he able to know the essence of man.
-Only through both the refinement and judgment of God, only during such refinement can man know his deficiencies, and know that he has nothing.
+Without torment and refinement, without painful trials—and if, furthermore, all that God gave man were grace, love, and mercy—would you be able to reach a point of truly loving God?
+On one hand, during God’s trials man comes to know his deficiencies and to see that he is insignificant, contemptible, and lowly, that he has nothing and is nothing; on the other hand, during His trials God creates different environments for man that make man more able to experience the loveliness of God.
+Although the pain is great, and sometimes insurmountable—even reaching the level of crushing grief—having experienced it, man sees how lovely God’s work in him is, and only upon this foundation is there born in man true love for God.
+Today man sees that with the grace, love, and mercy of God alone, he is incapable of truly knowing himself, and much less is he able to know the essence of man.
+Only through both the refinement and judgment of God, and during the process of refinement itself, can man know his deficiencies, and know that he has nothing.
 Thus, man’s love of God is built upon the foundation of the refinement and judgment of God.
-If you only enjoy the grace of God, with a peaceful family life or material blessings, then you have not gained God, and your belief in God has failed.
-God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man—but man cannot be made perfect with grace, love, and mercy alone.
-In man’s experiences he encounters some of God’s love, and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, and incapable of revealing that which is corrupt within man, nor are they able to rid man of his corrupt disposition, or make perfect his love and faith.
+If you only enjoy the grace of God, having a peaceful family life or material blessings, then you have not gained God, and your belief in God cannot be considered successful.
+God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man, but man cannot be made perfect with grace, love, and mercy alone.
+In man’s experiences, he encounters some of God’s love and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, incapable of revealing that which is corrupt within man, and incapable of ridding man of his corrupt disposition, or making perfect his love and faith.
 God’s work of grace was the work of one period, and man cannot rely on enjoying the grace of God in order to know God.

-Through what is God’s perfection of man accomplished?
-Through His righteous disposition.
-God’s disposition primarily consists of righteousness, wrath, majesty, judgment, and curse, and His perfection of man is primarily through judgment.
-Some people don’t understand, and ask why it is that God is only able to make man perfect through judgment and curse.
+By what means is God’s perfection of man accomplished?
+It is accomplished by means of His righteous disposition.
+God’s disposition primarily consists of righteousness, wrath, majesty, judgment, and curse, and He perfects man primarily by means of His judgment.
+Some people do not understand, and ask why it is that God is only able to make man perfect through judgment and curse.
 They say, “If God were to curse man, wouldn’t man die?
 If God were to judge man, wouldn’t man be condemned?
 Then how can he still be made perfect?”
 Such are the words of people who do not know the work of God.
 What God curses is the disobedience of man, and what He judges are the sins of man.
-Although He speaks harshly, and without the slightest sensitivity, He reveals all that is within man, and through these stern words He reveals that which is essential within man, yet through such judgment, He gives man a profound knowledge of the essence of the flesh, and thus man submits to obedience before God.
-The flesh of man is of sin, and of Satan, it is disobedient, and the object of God’s chastisement—and so, to allow man to know himself, the words of God’s judgment must befall him and there must be employed every kind of refinement; only then can God’s work be effective.
+Although He speaks harshly and relentlessly, He reveals all that is within man, revealing through these stern words that which is essential within man, yet through such judgment, He gives man a profound knowledge of the essence of the flesh, and thus man submits before God.
+The flesh of man is of sin and of Satan, it is disobedient, and it is the object of God’s chastisement.
+Thus, in order to allow man to know himself, the words of God’s judgment must befall him and there must be employed every kind of refinement; only then can God’s work be effective.

-In man’s traditional conceptions, God’s love is His grace, mercy, and sympathy for the weakness of man.
+In man’s traditional notions, he believes that God’s love is His grace, mercy, and sympathy for the weakness of man.
 Although these things are also the love of God, they are too one-sided, and are not the primary means by which God makes man perfect.
-When some people have just begun to believe in God, it is because of illness.
-This illness is God’s grace for you; without it, you would not believe in God, and if you did not believe in God then you wouldn’t have come this far—and thus even this grace is the love of God.
-In the time of belief in Jesus, people did much that was unbeloved by God because they did not understand the truth, yet God has love and mercy, and He has brought man this far, and although man understands nothing, still God allows man to follow Him, and, furthermore, has led man to today.
+Some people begin to believe in God because of illness.
+This illness is God’s grace for you; without it, you would not believe in God, and if you did not believe in God then you would not have come this far—and thus even this grace is the love of God.
+In the time of belief in Jesus, people did much that was unbeloved by God because they did not understand the truth, yet God has love and mercy, and He has brought man this far, and although man understands nothing, still God allows man to follow Him, and, furthermore, He has led man into today.
 Is this not the love of God?
 That which is manifested in God’s disposition is the love of God—this is absolutely right!
 When the building of the church reached its peak, God did the step of work of the service-doers and cast man into the bottomless pit.
-The words of the time of the service-doers were all curses: the curses of your flesh, the curses of your satanic corrupt disposition, and the curses of the things of you that do not fulfill God’s will.
-The work done by God in that step was manifested as majesty, closely after which God carried out the step of the work of chastisement, and there came the trial of death.
-In such work, man saw the wrath, majesty, judgment, and chastisement of God, yet he also saw God’s grace, and His love and mercy; all that God did, and all that was manifested as His disposition, was the love of man, and all that God did was able to fulfill the needs of man.
-He did it in order to make man perfect, and He provided man according to his stature.
-If God had not done this, man would be incapable of coming before God, and would have no way of knowing the true face of God.
-From when man first began to believe in God until today, God has gradually provided to man in accordance with man’s stature, so that, inside, man has gradually come to know Him.
+The words of the time of the service-doers were all curses: the curses of your flesh, the curses of your corrupt satanic disposition, and the curses of the things about you that do not satisfy God’s will.
+The work done by God in that step was manifested as majesty, soon after which God carried out the step of the work of chastisement, and there came the trial of death.
+In such work, man saw the wrath, majesty, judgment, and chastisement of God, yet he also saw God’s grace, His love and His mercy.
+All that God did, and all that was manifested as His disposition, was God’s love for man, and all that God did was able to fulfill the needs of man.
+He did it in order to make man perfect, and He provided for man according to his stature.
+If God had not done this, man would be incapable of coming before God and would have no way of knowing the true face of God.
+From the time when man first began to believe in God until today, God has gradually provided for man in accordance with man’s stature, so that, inside, man has gradually come to know Him.
 Only having come to today does man realize just how wonderful is the judgment of God.
-The step of work of the service-doers was the first incidence of the work of curse from the time of creation until today.
+The step of work of the service-doers was the first incidence of the work of cursing from the time of creation until today.
 Man was cursed into the bottomless pit.
-If God had not done that, today man would not have a true knowledge of God; it is only through the curse of God that man officially encounters the disposition of God.
-Those experiences showed man that his loyalty was unacceptable, that his stature was too small, that he was incapable of satisfying God’s will, and that his claims of satisfying God at all times were nothing more than words.
-Although in the step of the work of the service-doers God cursed man, looked at from today that step of God’s work was wonderful: It brought a great turning point for man, and caused a great change in his life disposition.
-Before the time of[a] the service-doers, man understood nothing of the pursuit of life, what it means to believe in God, or the wisdom of God’s work, nor did he understand that God’s work can test man.
-From the time of[b] the service-doers through to today, man sees how wondrous is the work of God, it is unfathomable to man, and using his brain he is unable to imagine how God works, and also sees how small is his stature and that too much of him is disobedient.
+If God had not done that, today man would not have a true knowledge of God; it was only through the curse of God that man officially encountered His disposition.
+Man was revealed through the trial of the service-doers.
+He saw that his loyalty was unacceptable, that his stature was too small, that he was incapable of satisfying God’s will, and that his claims of satisfying God at all times were nothing more than words.
+Although God cursed man in the step of the work of the service-doers, looking back now, that step of God’s work was wonderful: It brought a great turning point for man, and caused a great change in his life disposition.
+Before the time of the service-doers, man understood nothing of the pursuit of life, what it means to believe in God, or the wisdom of God’s work, and nor did he understand that God’s work can test man.
+From the time of the service-doers through to today, man sees how wondrous is the work of God—it is unfathomable to man.
+Man is unable to imagine how God works by using his brain, and he also sees how small his stature is and that too much about him is disobedient.
 When God cursed man, it was in order to achieve an effect, and He did not put man to death.
-Although He cursed man, He did so through words, and His curses did not actually befall man, for what God cursed was the disobedience of man, and so the words of His curses were also in order to make man perfect.
-Whether God judges man or curses him, both make man perfect: Both are in order to make perfect that which is impure within man.
-Through this means man was refined, and that which was lacking within man was made perfect through His words and work.
+Although He cursed man, He did so through words, and His curses did not actually befall man, for what God cursed was the disobedience of man, and so the words of His curses were also spoken in order to make man perfect.
+Whether God judges man or curses him, both make man perfect: Both are done in order to make perfect that which is impure within man.
+Through this means man is refined, and that which is lacking within man is made perfect through His words and work.
 Every step of God’s work—whether it be harsh words, or judgment, or chastisement—makes man perfect, and is absolutely appropriate.
-Never throughout the ages has God done work such as this; today, He works within you so that you have appreciated His wisdom.
+Never throughout the ages has God done work such as this; today, He works within you so that you appreciate His wisdom.
 Although you have suffered some pain within you, your hearts feel steadfast and at peace; it is your blessing to be able to enjoy this stage of the work of God.
 Regardless of what you are able to gain in the future, all that you see of God’s work in you today is love.
-If man does not experience God’s judgment and refinement, his actions and fervor will always be on the outside, and his disposition will always remain unchanged.
+If man does not experience God’s judgment and refinement, his actions and fervor will always remain at surface level, and his disposition will always remain unchanged.
 Does this count as having been gained by God?
 Today, although there is still much within man that is arrogant and conceited, man’s disposition is much more stable than before.
-God’s dealing of you is in order to save you, and although you may feel some pain at the time, the day will come when there occurs a change in your disposition.
-At that time, you will look back and see how wise the work of God is, and that will be when you are able to truly understand God’s will.
-Today, there are some people who say they understand God’s will—but that is none too realistic, they are talking nonsense, because at present they have yet to understand whether the will of God is to save man or curse man.
-Perhaps you cannot see it clearly now, but the day will come when you see that the day of God’s glorification has arrived, and you see how meaningful it is to love God, so that you will come to know the human life, and your flesh will live in the world of loving God, that your spirit will be set free, your life will be full of joy, and that you will always be close to God, and will always look unto God.
+God’s dealing with you is done in order to save you, and although you may feel some pain at the time, the day will come when there occurs a change in your disposition.
+At that time, you will look back and see how wise the work of God is, and at that time you will be able to truly understand God’s will.
+Today, there are some people who say they understand God’s will, but that is none too realistic.
+In fact, they are speaking falsehoods, because at present they have yet to understand whether the will of God is to save man or to curse man.
+Perhaps you cannot see it clearly now, but the day will come when you see that the day of God’s glorification has arrived, and you will see how meaningful it is to love God, so that you will come to know the human life and your flesh will live in the world of loving God, so that your spirit will be set free, your life will be full of joy, and you will always be close to God and look to Him.
 At that time, you will truly know how valuable the work of God today is.